 She then turned towards Pascal while reaching for the doorknob:

 "See you later Pascal!
 Don't worry, we'll take good care of her!"

 Her cheery voice gave Kaede bit of a surprise, who mentally asked in curiosity:

 "Good night," Pascal bid before sending back a somewhat wistful response:

-"No, we spoke quite a bit before I fell out with Ariadne, then until today she mostly avoided me.
-Cecylia Renata von Falkenhausen is the third child of General Wiktor von Falkenhausen, father's second-in-command.
+"<No. We spoke quite a bit before I fell out with Ariadne, then until today she mostly avoided me.
+Cecylia Renata von Falkenhausen is the third child of General Wiktor von Falkenhausen, my father's second-in-command.
 Since we are the same age, our fathers had us meet when we were six.
-She is actually the one who introduced me to Ariadne."
+She is actually the one who introduced me to Ariadne.>"

 But rather than cautionary, Pascal sounded almost... admiring.

 So Kaede wrote down another name on her mental list of people that Pascal actually respected.